 Find Your New Best Friend at the Humane Society of Marlboro County!

-Can you spare a few hours for the homeless animals of Marlboro County in 2013?
-You will get lots of sloppy wet kisses in return!
-As most of you know, our shelter is all volunteer run and we always need extra hands to help with our cleaning and feeding shifts.
+Can you spare a few hours for the homeless animals of Marlboro County in 2014?
+Our shelter is all volunteer run and we always need extra hands to help with our cleaning and feeding shifts.
 If you would like to spend some time with some very appreciative, loving cats and dogs, puppies and kittens, please email us at humanesocietyofmarlborocounty@ya

 Thank you for considering making life a little brighter for our furbabies!
 Please email us if you can help! firstname.lastname@example.org